JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_usage_part_3.md

     COMMIT
     # Completed on Sun Apr  6 11:50:24 2014

-It seems like there is a lot of stuff happening here—and there is—but it’s pretty simple: The stuff in `*nat` & `*mangle` are boilerplate defaults from an iptables rule set export.
+It seems like there is a lot of stuff happening here—and there is—but it’s pretty simple.
+Here is an explanation.
+If you don’t need these kind of details just yet, just move onto the next part: The stuff in `*nat` & `*mangle` are boilerplate defaults from an iptables rule set export.
 The stuff in `*filter` is where the basic cool stuff happens.
-The important lines in there includes the `SSH_CHECK` which protects against someone “wardialing” your SSH connection.
+The important lines in there includes the `SSH_CHECK` which protects against someone “war dialing” your SSH connection.
 It’s called as part of the `INPUT` chain at the top of the list, but it’s behavior is defined near the bottom of the list.
-The next set of rules
+The next set of rules define other sundry `INPUT` points, but the ones you should care about are the rules connected to port `80` as well as `443`.
+Those open up port `80` which is the basic `http` protocol port used by web servers & port `443` which is used by the `https` protocol used for secure webpage connections.
+If you need to open up any additional ports on your server, just copy the basic format shown in those two lines & change the port number to match the desired port number you need to have opened.

+Now, run this command to immediately load the rules in `iptables.conf` into your servers `iptables` setup:

     sudo iptables-restore < iptables.conf